 - “Apr” = Field

-►How about sales forecast of Papers & Tables for the month of April?
+►How about the sales forecast of Papers & Tables for the month of April?

 Just adjust the criteria area to create Paper OR Table Lookup

-►Now how about sales forecast of Papers & Tables for the month of March & April ?
+►Now, how about the sales forecast of Papers & Tables for the month of March & April?

 DSUM is limited in this case as it only accepts ONE specified Field.